alvaaz/getmeurl/README.md

 The challenge was create an image uploader app using Firebase for the first time.
 Creating interactions and micro-interactions to make the UX as smooth as possible

+## Necessary steps

+You need an account in Firebase to get all api-keys in environment variables.

+Copy .env.sample and change its name to .env and update it.

 ## Stack

 [React](https://reactjs.org)